inBeat/inbeat-website/content/top-influencers/tiktok/south-korea/busan/_index.md

 ---
-title: Top 10 TikTok Influencers In Busan In 2023
+title: Top 10 TikTok Influencers In Busan In 2024
 description: >-
-  Find top TikTok influencers in Busan in 2023.
-Most popular hashtags: #korea #busan #southkorea #seoul.
+  Find top TikTok influencers in Busan in 2024.
+Most popular hashtags: #korea #busan #seoul #southkorea.
 platform: TikTok
 hits: 10
-text_top: Identify the top-rated TikTok influencers on inBeat.
+text_top: See the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform holds 10 TikTok influencers like this in Busan, South Korea for you to connect with.
+text_bottom: Our platform has 10 TikTok influencers like this in Busan, South Korea for you to connect with.
 profiles:
   - username: "wookiemusic"
     fullname: >-